cloe-lang/doc/api-reference/builtin.md

 ### `if`

-Takes pairs of a condition and an expression and another expression, and returns an expression corresponding with the first condition evaluated as `true` or the last expression if no condition is met.
+Takes pairs of a condition and an expression and a fallback expression, and returns an expression corresponding with the first condition evaluated as `true` or the last expression if no conditions are met.

 ```cloe
 (def (if ..args))